jina-ai/jina/docs/chapters/101/README.md

 <p align="center">
 <a href="../../../README.md#jina-hello-world-">
     ✨<b>Intrigued?
-Try our "Hello, World!" and build your neural image search in 1 min. </b>
+Try our "Hello, World!" and build your neural image search in just one minute. </b>
 </a>
 </p>